Discorder20/Erasmus/README.md

 - Can Create a new user and save him in database
 - Can generate token save it check if it is actual and update if not
 - Can login by token and login and password
+- Search game by filter and sort it
+- Getting all cities in database
+- Create new game

 ## List of Tasks
 - [x] Integrate with Render
 - [x] Sign up of user
 - [x] Log in of user
 - [x] Tokens generating, sending, saving and checking / Sessions
+- [x] Searching of games by many filter and by sorting
+- [x] Geting all cities
+- [x] Creating new games

 > [!IMPORTANT]
 > **How to start up Api on your system (in actual state of App and database)**